MSUTeam/MSU/MSU-Documentation.md

 ## New onXYZ functions
 MSU adds the following onXYZ functions to all skills.
 These functions are called on all skills of an actor whenever they trigger.

+### Checking for the execution of a movement skill
+`<skill_container>.m.IsExecutingMoveSkill`

+This boolean is true when the character executes a movement based skill e.g. Rotation.
+It is set to true during `onAnySkillExecuted` and then set to false at the end of the movement in the `onMovementFinished` function.
+The purpose of this boolean is to make sure that no corrupt tiles are fetched in functions as otherwise it led to crashes when `onAnySkillExecuted` had a call to a tile and the player used Rotation, because at this point somehow the tile is not a valid tile.
+The tile is valid at the start of the movement, and at the end, but not during it.

+Therefore, when fetching the actor's tile via the `<actor>.getTile()` function in a situation where you think that it may be possible that the character is using a movement skill e.g. in our own skill's `onAnySkillExecuted` function, make sure to always check that this boolean is false.

 ### Using a skill
 - `onBeforeAnySkillExecuted( _skill, _targetTile, _targetEntity )`
 - `onAnySkillExecuted( _skill, _targetTile, _targetEntity )`

 `_skill` is the skill being used. `_targetTile` is the tile on which the skill is being used. `_targetEntity` is the entity occupying `_targetTile` and is null if the tile was empty.

 The first function is called before the used skill's `use` function triggers, whereas the second function is called after the `use` function is complete.
+When using a movement related skill e.g. Rotation, the `this.m.IsUsingMoveSkill` boolean of the skill_container will be `true` during the call to this function.

 ### Actor movement
 - `onMovementStarted( _tile, _numTiles )`